Alexpascual28/Alexpascual28/README.md

 ---

 <img align="left" alt="Alex's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=Alexpascual28&show_icons=true&hide_border=true" />

-**Welcome to my GitHub Repository!**

-- 👋 Hello there!
-I'm Alex, a passionate software engineer and mechatronics specialist on a mission to harness the power of technology to drive innovation and solve real-world challenges.
-With a background in mechatronics and robotics engineering, I bring a unique blend of skills that spans coding, hardware design, and system integration.
-- ⚙️ I have worked as a software engineer, as a mechatronics specialist and as a laboratory technician in both academic and industrial environments for a wide range of prestigious companies and institutions, such as the University of York, Reina Sofía Art Museum and Labman Automation.
-- 🎓 I hold a First-Class Honours (1st) degree in Mechatronics and Robotics Engineering BEng(Hon) from the University of Leeds.
-- 👀 I’m interested in all robotics related technologies, Computer Vision (OpenCV), Human-Machine Interfacing, Deep Learning and Reinforcement Learning (Keras), Videogame Development (through Unity) and MBED, Arduino and Raspberry Pi development boards.
-I have experience in Python, C, C++, C#, Matlab, Javascript, Assembly, HTML, CSS and PHP.
-- 🌱 I’m currently learning OpenCV and Keras Python Libraries.
-- 💞️ I’m looking to collaborate on larger scale software, robotics, automation and data science related projects.
-- 📫 Reach me through my email: info@alexrobotics.net

 <!---
 Alexpascual28/Alexpascual28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.